ap--/python-seabreeze/docs/WINDOWS_INSTALL.md

 seebreeze drivers, which means OceanView is most likely to stop working for you.

+python-seabreeze versions now try to be locked to one SeaBreeze.dll version.
+This means, that if you run into issues, I would try downloading the latest [libseabreeze-x.x.x.x-ARCH-VSVER.zip](https://github.com/ap--/libseabreeze/releases) where ARCH should be your computer architecture (32, or 64) and VSVER should be vc9 if you use python2.7 and vc14 if you use python 3.x.
+After downloading overwrite the dll and lib files that the installer copied to your machine with the ones provided in the zip file.
+(Also let me know if this worked for you or not)

-### Installing requirements for pyseabreeze backend on Windows
+### (OPTIONAL) Installing requirements for pyseabreeze backend on Windows

 You need to get [pyUSB](http://walac.github.io/pyusb/) up and running.
 As soon as pyUSB is working on your machine and you are using a libusb driver for your